Pipelines

 Documentation

-The Documentation tab provides options for configuring the HTML description for the tool.
+The Documentation tab provides is the place where you explain how your pipeline works to users.
 The description appears in the tool repository but is excluded from exported CWL definitions.
 If no documentation has been provided, this tab will be empty.

 Definition (Graphical)